UltraEngine/Documentation/CPP_Input.md

 - wstring **Input**(const wstring& message = L"")

 ## Returns ##
-When the user enters some text and presss enter, the type string is returned.
+When the user enters some text and presses enter, the typed input is returned.

 ## Example ##
 ```c++